404pilot/DemoX/src/main/java/cn/pilot/access/README.md

     class InsertedState;
     class ReadyState;

-When `VendingMachine vm = new VendingMachine()` is used in **client** which is normally not in a same package, `vm.changeState()` should not exposed to client, otherwise client can change the state which can result in mishebavior.
+When `VendingMachine vm = new VendingMachine()` is used in **client** which is normally not in a same package, `vm.changeState()` should not exposed to client, otherwise client can change the state which can result in misbehavior.

+And also, `default` can be used for constructor, so some classes can be only initialized inside the package.